Ghana Driving Advice and Car Hire Info

 Ghana Car Rental –

 Europcar, Alamo , National Avis, Budget, have outlets here.
-Also usually features on Car rental broker sites such as Argus Car Rental.
+Also usually features on Car rental broker sites.
 A word of caution – I used Europcar in Ghana and found that additional costs were added to my ‘guaranteed’ price locally.
 Europcar in UK later rectified this, but their agent in the country is a franchise who may choose to apply their own charging structure.
 This may be true of other franchises in West Africa so read your terms and conditions carefully when booking.

 Ghana Self Driving Rules –